Pirosauro/comity/README.md

 Comity is a fresh approach to building scalable and efficient web applications that prioritize reducing the environmental impact of websites, web apps, and e-commerce platforms.
 Comity aims to reduce carbon emissions by integrating modern technology and innovative solutions while providing a smooth development experience.

+> [!IMPORTANT]
+>
+> - The project is still in development.
+You are welcome to contribute and experiment with it, but it is not yet ready for production use
+> - The documentation, including onboarding for contributions, will be supplemented from the 0.5.0 release on
+> - Not all functional and architectural features have been implemented yet
+> - The architecture, structure, and code are not final and are subject to change

 ## Why Comity?

 Virtually everything has a carbon footprint, even the internet, and every byte of data transferred consumes energy.
 Comity is here to help reduce that footprint by providing a solution that optimizes the development and performance of web applications.